thepriben/sports-facilities-africa-osm-2026/doc/article.md

 ### 3.2 British Sports and Commonwealth Territories: The Weight of the Past

 Other sports historically tied to British culture—**cricket, rugby union, field hockey, bowls**—confirm this geography of sport.
-Crossing OSM facility locations with former colonial areas highlights strong patterns:
+Crossing OSM facility locations with former colonial areas highlights strong patterns, [`interactive map`]([https://benoit-prieur.fr/netball_map.html](https://benoit-prieur.fr/multi_sports_map.html)):

 - **Rugby**, although popular in France, is weakly represented in francophone OSM data.
 Conversely, it is well established in Commonwealth countries such as **South Africa, Namibia, Kenya, Zimbabwe, Uganda**, which account for most of the 727 `rugby_union` records.
 - **Cricket** shows an even clearer pattern, concentrated in **Nigeria, Ghana, Kenya, and South Africa**, and almost absent in francophone states.